tejanke/TryHackMe/writeups/graphql/README.md

 }
 ```

-* schema defines the types and fields of those types
+* Schema defines the types and fields of those types
-* Query is the root type
+* Query is the root type for GraphQL

 # Task 4 - Extract sensitive information
 * GraphQL documents itself